 Sometimes you’ll be told your application is under review, and when that happens, you can either wait to hear from the card issuer or you can try calling the issuer’s reconsideration hotline to talk with someone.

-In addition, the following cards are easy to get if you meet the issuer’s qualifications, including creditworthiness and income.
+If you're still looking for the right card, the following cards may be easy to get if you meet the issuer’s qualifications, including creditworthiness and income.
 These card issuers will check personal credit.

 Not sure what you can get?
-Nav can help you identify the best business credit cards based on your business qualifications.
+Nav can help you identify business credit cards based on your business data.

 The Blue Business® Plus Credit Card from American Express